alchemyplatform/aa-sdk/site/overview/getting-started.md

 ## 1. Install the Packages

-In your project directory, you'll need to install the required packages:
+In your project directory, you'll need to run the following to install the required packages:

 ::: code-group